davedoesdemos/DataPlatformBackupDR/Index.md

 In the presentation stage, data may be separated into data warehouses or data marts.
 Here we would certainly wish to store backups and a replicated copy for DR unless the warehouse system itself is replicated.
 Often in fast moving data the whole warehouse may be reloaded every day and so a full set of data might be stored for each day and backed up.

 ## <a name="PrepAndTrain"></a>Prep and Train
+Prep and Train is used to model data either for warehousing or for machine learning purposes.
+This area can take one of two approaches; either an ad-hoc experimental approach, or an industrialised and tested approach.
+Generally you will end up with two stores here, one for experimentation early on in the project lifecycle, or for ongoing analysis and the other for refined processes.
+These areas can be treated differently for backup and DR purposes and it's likely that the RPO and RTO for each is going to be different.
+For the industrialised processes, you will usually have more strict SLAs in place since other processes and systems will almost certainly rely on them.
+Scripts and systems will change less often and will usually be managed through change control (e.g. ITIL) or DevOps (e.g. Agile).
+For the experimental processes things may be a bit more ad hoc and so backup might need to be in the hands of users such as data scientists rather than defined processes and technology.
+With new pipelines being created more often it is much harder to enforce backups.
 ### <a name="PrepAndTrainBackup"></a>Backup
+Scripts
+modeled data
+infrastructure configurations
 ### <a name="PrepAndTrainDisasterRecovery"></a>Disaster Recovery
 ## <a name="Model"></a>Model
+Within the model layer of the solution, data is generally ingested into a product where it can be queried.
+The decision of whether to back this up will depend on how data is generally ingested.
+Here, we have two options, often based on load times as to which is chosen:
+* Daily full ingest
+* Paritioned incremental
+In situations where a full daily ingest is carried out with all data, there is no reason to back up or replicate the system you're loading into.
+Here, you would simply create a folder on the data lake with a copy of the data for each load and this would constitute a full backup for the load.
+For disaster recovery, this data can either be loaded to a secondary system, or left on a replicated data lake ready to load in the event of a failover.
+The decision as to which would simply be a comparison of the load time with the RTO, taking into account any time to act following a disaster event.
+Where partitioned incremental loads take place, it might be necessary to back up in several places.
+Firstly you would need backups of the incremental data, since each partition might be loaded with different data each day and so it may be desirable to recovery a previous version.
+Secondly you may wish to backup within the solution itself, in order to roll back from a failed load.
+For disaster recovery you will need to replicate the data lake containing files to load.
+To shorten load times you may also wish to replicate the data solution itself to another location.
 ### <a name="ModelBackup"></a>Backup
 ### <a name="ModelDisasterRecovery"></a>Disaster Recovery
 ## <a name="Serve"></a>Serve
+Your serving layer may be extremely varied in terms of technology.
+Here we will assume you have caching and presentation (reporting) layers.
 ### <a name="ServeBackup"></a>Backup
 ### <a name="ServeDisasterRecovery"></a>Disaster Recovery
 # <a name="SQL"></a>SQL